BladeTransformerLLC/gauzilla/README.md

 ## How to Build & Use
 1. Install the nightly version of Rust: `rustup toolchain install nightly`
 2. Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and [sfz](https://github.com/weihanglo/sfz)
-3. Run `./build.sh` and open the locally-served URL in a web browser
+3. Run `./build.sh sfz` and open the locally-served URL in a web browser
 4. Open a PLY file formatted for 3DGS (eg. download the [official pre-trained models](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip)) or a .splat file (use [this script](https://github.com/antimatter15/splat/blob/main/convert.py) to convert from PLY)

 #### Orbit Camera Controls: